wix-incubator/erb/bootstrap-ng/README.md

  - .nvmrc with node version you need;
  - pom.xml with unique groupId and artifactId.

-You should read-on instructions on [wnpm-ci](https://github.com/wix/wnpm/tree/master/wnpm-ci) or just checkout package.json of [das-boot](das-boot) and once package.json + .nvmrc are in your project, just add it via [lifecycle](https://lifecycle.wix.com/cp/#/buildManagement) as 'NODE' project.
+You should read-on instructions on [wnpm-ci](https://github.com/wix/wnpm/tree/master/wnpm-ci) or just checkout package.json of [das-boot-ng](das-boot-ng) and once package.json + .nvmrc are in your project, just add it via [lifecycle](https://lifecycle.wix.com/cp/#/buildManagement) as 'NODE' project.

 ### Deploying to production

 1. Ask IgalH to enable GA for you module once you did RC;
-2. Set-up your artifact via [Fryingpan](https://fryingpan.wixpress.com/#docker_tab) - see [das-boot](https://fryingpan.wixpress.com/services/com.wixpress.npm.das-boot) as an example;
+2. Set-up your artifact via [Fryingpan](https://fryingpan.wixpress.com/#docker_tab) - see [das-boot-ng](https://fryingpan.wixpress.com/services/com.wixpress.npm.das-boot-ng) as an example;
 3. Add servers, ga, and wait for it to be deployed.

 ### override caching policy